 Our Pop, Jerry Bryant, was a man of great faith, praying for others everyday.
 Wherever our Pop went he quietly shared his faith and prayed for people he felt in need.
-He usually held the hand of the person for whom he prayed and often, as he finished praying for them, he would remove his hand from theirs leaving behind a small pewter pocket cross just like the one just given to you.
-He would always tell them, "Remember you are never alone.
-God loves you!"
+He usually held the hand of the person for whom he prayed and often, as he finished praying for them, he would remove his hand from theirs leaving behind a small pewter pocket cross just like the one we wish to give to you.
+He would always tell them, “Remember you are never alone.
+God loves you!”

 Our brother David travels a great deal in his business.
 One day on a flight from Phoenix to Sacramento he noticed a pleasant lady in a bright red dress boarding the same flight as his.
 The flight was full and she was boarding before him so he did not have the occasion to speak with her.
 He finished his business in Sacramento and was returning to Phoenix later that same day.
 As he approached the boarding area at the airport, there was the same lady in the bright red dress.
 As they were standing in the boarding area David started a casual conversation with her.
 They were discussing the interesting people you meet when traveling, then about other people, such as parents, or a pastor, or a priest, or certain school teachers and the impact they had on your life.
 The conversation continued as they sat next to one another on the plane.

 After talking for a time the woman told David the story of a man she met on a flight from Los Angeles to Chicago who changed her life.
 She had been going through some very difficult times in her job and her marriage; she had just been diagnosed with breast cancer; and had experienced a recent death in her family.
 She told David, “This sweet, gentle, man was seated next to her and listened intently all the way to Chicago as she bared her soul.
 Just before they landed he asked if he could pray for her.
 She answered, “Yes, please.”
 After praying for her he left in her hand the little cross.